Foreign investors who want to open companies in France

 2. How many shareholders are necessary for a SARL in France?

 No more than 100 shareholders can incorporate a limited liability company in France.
 These can be individuals with no special requirements for their citizenship or legal entities.
 Founders are liable to the extent of their contribution.
 The shares can be transferred between shareholders freely.

-5. How can a SARL in France be verified?
+6. How can a SARL in France be verified in 2023?

 Transfer of shares between shareholders is free, but it can only be performed if all the founders of a SARL in France are informed.
 If the two parts are members of the family, the transfer is more flexible.

-For more detailes about opening a limited liability company in France, you may contact our company incorporation agents.
+For more details about opening a limited liability company in France in 2023